 Although this line of bolt-action rifles is relatively new on the scene, it shows promise.
 Using a barrel locknut ala Savage, in addition to an AccuTrigger-esque Pro-Fire™ adjustable trigger, this gun hit the market at a nice affordable price point around 2008, and I have every reason to believe it will soon build a strong following.

-Please don’t Miss our other hunting gear reviews like Best Field Dressing Knives, Best Hunting Knife Sharpeners, Best Hunting Fanny Packs, Best Base Layers For Cold Weather Hunting and Best Swiss Army Knife.
+Please don’t Miss our other hunting gear reviews like Best Field Dressing Knives, Best air rifle, best air pistol, Best Hunting Knife Sharpeners, Best Hunting Fanny Packs, Best Base Layers For Cold Weather Hunting and Best Swiss Army Knife.